2D Inverted Pendulum

 Below is our official Capstone Proposal:

-PCB Project
+PCB Design Project

 Using KiCad, I designed a signal-generator chip that utilizes a 15V DC signal that passes through a voltage regulator to produce 5V DC.
 This 5V is then converted to -5V to power the rails of an op-amp, enabling control of the output signal amplitude.
 The 5V also powers a 100 kHz timer/oscillator, producing a square wave signal that can be tuned in combination with potentiometers and the op-amp.
 The tuned signal can be read from a through-hole test port.